Association for the Study of Persianate Societies

-The Association for the Study of Persianate Societies (Persian: انجمن مطالعات جوامع فارسی زبان), also known as ASPS, is an academic institution for researchers and scholars interested in the culture and civilization of the Persian-speaking societies and related areas.
-The association's head office is based in New York.
-ASPS is one of the partner organisations of Middle East Studies Association of North America.
+The Association for the Study of Persianate Societies (Persian: انجمن مطالعات جوامع فارسی زبان), also known as ASPS, is a non-governmental, non-political, not-for-profit professional organization for researchers and scholars dedicated to the study of the cultures and societies of the regions where Persian has historically been a significant presence and major cultural force, encompassing Iran, Afghanistan, and Tajikistan, as well as the Caucasus, Central Asia, the Indian Subcontinent, and parts of the former Ottoman Empire.
+The association's head office is based in Princeton, NJ, with branches in a number of countries in the Caucasus, Central Asia, South Asia, Japan, Poland, and Austria.
+The ASPS is one of the partner organisations of Middle East Studies Association of North America.

 History

-The Association for the Study of Persianate Societies was founded by Saïd Amir Arjomand in 2002.
+The Association for the Study of Persianate Societies was founded by Professor Saïd Amir Arjomand in 2002.
 He was also the first president of the association.
-Amir Arjomand was followed by Parvaneh Pourshariati and Rudi Matthee.
-The current president of ASPS is Sunil Sharma, professor of Persian & Comparative Literature at Boston University.
+Professor Amir Arjomand was followed by Professors Parvaneh Pourshariati, Rudi Matthee, Sunil Sharma, Sussan Babaei, and Mirjam Kuenkler.

-Journal and conference
+Journal and Biennial Conference

 ASPS' "Journal of Persianate Studies" is published by Brill in the Netherlands.
-The association also organises a biennale International conference.
-Up to now the conferences have been held in Tajikistan, Turkey, Bosnia and Herzegovina, India, Pakistan, Georgia and Armenia.
-The 2020 conference was canceled due to the Corona crisis.
+The association also organises biennial international conferences.
+Conferences have been held in Tajikistan, Turkey, Bosnia and Herzegovina, India, Pakistan, Georgia, Armenia, and Uzbekistan.
+The 2027 conference will be held in Dushanbe.